laurenp34/MKS21X-FinalProject/README.md

  *19 January 2019*\
  Kiran-
  Lauren-Updated Date.java and Calendar.java to have different manes (different from Java built in objects).
 Began the calendar-making process by including in Driver code to find the start and end months the calendar should include.
 Created new Month object - stores a MyDate[] - to be used in calendar.
 Sucessfully made constructor for this new object that initializes array w correct number of days and correct days.
 Update updateDueDateDMY() to return Date -to be used in finding first and last month.
 Also fixed errors in getFirstDateOfMonth().

+ *20 January 2019*\
+ Kiran-\
+ Lauren-Began process of creating calendar.
+Finished debugging date and updateDueDate(), so I scrapped  the previous testing calendar to create one based on real data from books.
+Also used LocalDateTime object to find current day and month.
+So now a dynamic LibraryCalendar can be created given real book data.
+Began formatting calendar for better printing.

+ *21 January 2019*\
+ Kiran-
+ Lauren-Created input options for viewing the NYPL results. created counters for different attributes to print at the top of the results.
+Finalized formatting for everyting (new pages, new lines, error stmts, removing debug stmts, etc.).
+Also migrated everything in Driver to static methods to look cleaner.
+In calendar, made sure that it doesn't print past today (doesn't print days from the past).
+To do so I created other constructors in Month and LibraryCalendar.
+Merged with Kiran, added her map code to another option in InputHandler.
+Everything works!!